How Ukraine is beating Russia in the Black Sea – and pushed Putin towards a ceasefire

 Ukraine is cagey about the size of its navy.
 Which isn’t surprising.
 In conventional terms it hasn’t really got one.
 But Kyiv rules the waves in the Black Sea with its near invisible fleet.

-Three years after Vladimir Putin launched a full-scale invasion of Ukraine, in which the bulk of Kyiv’s navy was sunk or scuppered, Russia’s Black Sea Fleet is cowed and hiding.
+Three years after Vladimir Putin launched a full-scale invasion of Ukraine, in which the bulk of Kyiv’s navy was sunk, Russia’s Black Sea Fleet is cowed and hiding.

 Described by the UK’s ministry of defence as “functionally inactive”, the sinking of Russia’s flagship vessel the Moskva by Ukrainian cruise missiles in 2022 proved a major blow for Putin’s navy.